 LEA – In most cases, this term refers to a local school district, but LEAs also include county offices of education, Special Education Local Plan Areas, and charter schools.

 The passage of AB 114 in 2011 significantly changed the way special education services related to mental health were identified and provided to California students.
-Under the prior structure, established by AB 3632 (Also known as Chapter 26.5 of the Government Code), county mental health agencies had a key role in determining what services students needed, and in providing those services.
+Under the prior structure, established by AB 3632 (Also known as Chapter 26.5 of the Government Code [GC]), county mental health agencies had a key role in determining what services students needed, and in providing those services.
 AB 114 removed this structure, reverting the process for determining and providing mental health related services to students to requirements established in federal law.
 Federal law makes LEAs fully responsible for identifying student needs and required services (via IEP teams) and for providing those services to special education students.
-This module n more fully describes this change, including reviewing the roles of CMH agencies and LEAs under the prior structure and the roles of those agencies under the new structure, and comparing two key elements of the special education process before and after the passage of AB 114: student assessment, and IEP development.
+This module n more fully describes this change, including reviewing the roles of County Mental Health (CMH) agencies and LEAs under the prior structure and the roles of those agencies under the new structure, and comparing two key elements of the special education process before and after the passage of AB 114: student assessment, and IEP development.

 This graphic provides a visual representation of the effect of the AB 114 legislation: